sami-badawi/shapelogic-scala/README.md

 or on Windows
 target/universal/stage/bin/shapelogic.bat
 ```

-## Status ##

-* Version 0.8.0
-* It is pretty simple to write image operations and add them to GUI
-* In alpha, but getting more stable
-* Documentation in project site [ShapeLogic Scala project site](http://shapeLogicscala.org) and Wiki
-* ShapeLogic Scala has a simple JavaFX GUI, it can
+ShapeLogic Scala has a simple JavaFX GUI, it can:

-  * Load and Save
+  * Load and save images
   * Undo and image info
   * Invert
   * Threshold